etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ### Allowing identity inserts

-By default, identity columns (also called auto increment or serial columns) are left untouched when writing into a  destination table.
+By default, identity columns (also called auto-increment or serial columns) are left untouched when writing into a destination table.
 Even if you have a property with the same name or a column mapping set up for an identity column, by default no value is written from your data into the column - the identity column will auto generate a unique (and ascending) key.

-Sometimes you want to overwrite the auto generated generated values with the values that you provide with your data.
-To force the DbDestination to insert values for an identity column, you can set the property `AllowIdentityInserts` to true.
+Sometimes you want to overwrite the auto-generated generated values with the values that you provide with your data.
+To force the DbDestination to insert values for an identity column, you can set the property `AllowIdentityInsert` to true.
 If set to true, the DbDestination will try to overwrite the identity column with the provided value in your data.
 (Make sure there is a corresponding property in your data object mapped to the identity column.

 ```C#
 var dest = new DbDestination<MyRow>(connMan, "DestinationTable");